storbel/openshift-labs/openshift-labs/openshift-application-deployment/step2.md

 You can override the build strategy by setting the --strategy flag to either docker, pipeline or source.
 Create an application with Docker strategy :

+a folder containing a Dockerfile has been created for you.

+List the folder files :
+`ls myapp`{{execute}}

+Build a new application based on the Dockerfile image definintion on myapp/Dockerfile

 `oc new-app myapp --strategy=docker`{{execute}}